 How do you know if there’s a fire ban?

 Fire restrictions and fire bans can change quickly and you’ll want stay informed.
-Before packing up your tent and sleeping bag, it’s a good idea to check ahead with the local sheriff’s office or forest service to find out if there’s a fire ban in place.
+Before packing up your tent and best sleeping bag, it’s a good idea to check ahead with the local sheriff’s office or forest service to find out if there’s a fire ban in place.
 If you’ve forgotten to check in advance and are camping in a developed campground or backpacking on Forest Service land, always check at the trailhead for information about any fire restrictions in place.
 Of course, if you’re camping in a State or National Park, you can ask the rangers for up-to-date information.

 Finally, to be frank, there’s a little common sense element too.
 If you’re camping somewhere with typically dry conditions year-round, such as Colorado, Utah, Montana and California, fire bans are very often in place, sometimes for the entirety of the camping season.